 Required materials:

-Grapevine or wire wreath bases
+Grapevine or wire wreath bases.

-Artificial leaves, flowers, ribbons, pinecones
+Artificial leaves, berries, ribbons, pine cones.

-Hot glue guns, floral wire, scissors
+Hot glue guns, floral wire, scissors.

 Fundraising variations: